 We focus our practice on the cutting edge of legal issues.
 Our firm employs creative legal strategies to defend you against serious criminal charges, and we are capable of dealing with complex DNA evidence in your case.
 In one instance, we persuaded the Wisconsin Supreme Court to overturn a 25-year-old homicide conviction based largely on new DNA testing done by the defense.
 In another case, we obtained the dismissal of a vehicular homicide while intoxicated charge by using DNA evidence to prove the defendant was not the driver.
 We have successfully employed other forensic science in clients’ defense, including blood spatter evidence, forensic pathology on bullet or stab wounds, arson evidence, forensic psychiatry and psychology, and gas chromatography.

-- Jerome F. Buting: One of our firm's partners is an accomplished criminal defense attorney, past president of the Wisconsin Association of Criminal Defense Lawyers (WACDL) and a former board member of the National Association of Criminal Defense Lawyers (NACDL).
-He is presently a member of the board of directors of the Wisconsin State Bar Criminal Law Section and was chair of the section from 2005 to 2007.
+- Jerome F. Buting: One of our firm’s partners is an accomplished criminal defense attorney, past president of the Wisconsin Association of Criminal Defense Lawyers (WACDL) and a former board member of the National Association of Criminal Defense Lawyers (NACDL).
+He was a member of the board of directors of the Wisconsin State Bar Criminal Law Section from 1998 to 2018 and was chair of the section from 2005 to 2007.
 He also sits on the Wisconsin Criminal Justice Study Commission, jointly sponsored by the University of Wisconsin Law School, Marquette University Law School and the State Bar of Wisconsin.
 The commission is an ongoing panel of law and lay leaders from around the state studying areas of the criminal justice system in need of reform.

-- Dudley A. Williams: Another partner of our firm has been practicing criminal defense throughout the state for nearly 35 years.
+- Dudley A. Williams: Another partner of our firm has been practicing criminal defense throughout the state for over 35 years.
 He is a member of the Wisconsin Association of Criminal Defense Lawyers and one of the leading drunk driving defense attorneys in Wisconsin.
 He is a frequent speaker at continuing legal education programs for lawyers.
-He has been recognized as one of the best criminal defense attorneys by Milwaukee Magazine and by Wisconsin Super Lawyers magazine from 2005 to 2016.
+He has been recognized as one of the best criminal defense attorneys by Milwaukee Magazine and by Wisconsin Super Lawyers magazine from 2005 to 2019.

-Kathleen B. Stilling: Attorney Stilling, also a partner, returned to the firm in 2011 after serving a term as a Waukesha County Circuit Court judge, where her legal knowledge and professionalism were widely recognized.
-As a judge, attorney Stilling presided over criminal jury trials, motion hearings, sentencing hearings and post-conviction cases.
+- Kathleen B. Stilling: Attorney Stilling, also a partner, returned to the firm in 2011 after serving a term as a Waukesha County Circuit Court Judge, where her legal knowledge and professionalism were widely recognized.
+As a judge, Attorney Stilling presided over criminal jury trials, motion hearings, sentencing hearings and post-conviction cases.
 She received her undergraduate degree and her law degree from the University of Wisconsin.
 She is a founding member and past president of the Wisconsin Association of Criminal Defense Lawyers and a member of the National Association of Criminal Defense Lawyers and the Association for Women Lawyers.
 Attorney Stilling was an assistant state public defender in the Milwaukee trial office from 1981 to 1989 and her current private practice is entirely criminal defense, both trials and appeals.
 She defends adult and juvenile clients in cases involving sexual offenses, drugs, alcohol and domestic violence.
 She lectures in the areas of sexual assault, ethics and trial practice.
 Her first article published in The Champion, 2015, has become a popular primer on defense in child sex cases.
 Her follow-up article, co-authored with Attorney Jerome Buting, was published in the Champion, 2016.
-WISN radio host Mark Belling called her the "go-to lawyer in the state of Wisconsin" for child sex cases. (air date: July 12, 2010)
+WISN radio host Mark Belling called her the “go-to lawyer in the state of Wisconsin” for child sex cases. (air date: July 12, 2010)